 Under the terms of the Credit Facility that were in effect as of June 30 and September 30, 2000, the Company was in violation of certain of the Facility's financial balance and ratio requirements.
 The Bank Group waived these violations.
 The Facility's current restrictions and financial balance and ratio requirements generally reflect tighter restrictions, greater specificity and smaller allowable variances on most financial balances and ratios than is typical for such agreements due to the Company's weaker results in 2000.
-The Facility's current requirements also call for higher levels of EBITDA and lower ratios of debt to EBITDA in the second half of this year than the Company has achieved in recent quarters.
+The Facility's current requirements also call for the Company to achieve comparable or modestly higher levels of quarterly EBITDA in 2002 as compared to the Company's actual results in the first three quarters of 2001, as well as lower ratios of debt to EBITDA, beginning in the fourth quarter of 2001, than the Company has achieved in recent quarters.
 While management believes its restructuring efforts and operating strategies along with general market conditions in the commercial/industrial HVAC and building automation controls industry will enable the Company to meet the Facility's requirements, there can be no assurance that the Company will be successful in doing so.
 Management intends to seek more flexible terms under its borrowing relationships as its results and credit market conditions allow.

-As of June 30, 2001, the Company had \$200.0 million in borrowings outstanding under the Credit Facility and had incurred interest expense at an average rate of approximately 9.1% per annum for the first six months of 2001.
-The Credit Facility's interest rate terms as summarized above are effective as of March 22, 2001 and currently result in an all-in floating interest rate under the Facility's LIBOR option of approximately 7.7%.
-As of June 30, 2001, the Company also had \$2.3 million in letters of credit outstanding under the Facility, and unused borrowing capacity under the Facility of \$63.5 million.
-As of August 10, 2001, \$205.0 million in borrowings and \$2.3 million in letters of credit were outstanding under the Facility, and \$58.5 million in unused capacity was available.
+As of September 30, 2001, the Company had \$190.0 million in borrowings outstanding under the Credit Facility and had incurred interest expense at an average rate of approximately 9.2% per annum for the first nine months of 2001.
+The Credit Facility's interest rate terms as summarized above are effective as of March 22, 2001 and currently result in an all-in floating interest rate under the Facility of approximately 6.1%.
+As of September 30, 2001, the Company also had \$2.6 million in letters of credit outstanding under the Facility, and unused borrowing capacity under the Facility of \$77.4 million.
+As of November 9, 2001, \$183.0 million in borrowings and 3.0 million in letters of credit were outstanding under the Facility, and \$84.0 million in unused capacity was available.

 Notes to Affiliates and Former Owners -- Subordinated notes were issued to former owners of certain purchased companies as part of the consideration used to acquire their companies.
-These notes had an outstanding balance of \$44.1 million as of June 30, 2001.
+These notes had an outstanding balance of \$43.5 million as of September 30, 2001.
 These notes bear interest, payable quarterly, at a weighted average interest rate of 9.73%.
 In addition, \$0.6 million of these notes are convertible by the holders into shares of the Company's common stock ("Common Stock") at a weighted average price of \$24.25 per share.